 A commitment line thirty feet from the scoring line or scoring plate will be used.
-Once a runner's foot touches the ground on or past this line, the runner is committed to advancing to the scoring line or scoring plate and may no longer be tagged out.
-EFFECT: Tag of the runner by a defensive player will not be allowed.
-The runner will be called safe, the ball remains live and the runner is not required to touch the scoring plate or cross the scoring line.
+Once a runner's foot touches the ground on or past this line, the runner is committed to advancing to the scoring line or scoring plate.
+Once both of his feet have touched or crossed the line, he may no longer be tagged out.
+EFFECT: If tagged once both feet have touched/crossed the line, the runner will be called safe, the ball remains live and the runner is not required to touch the scoring plate or cross the scoring line.
 NOTE: If a runner re-crosses the commitment line for any reason in an attempt to return to third base, he will be declared out and the ball remains live.